Verses Upon the

 Nor bridegroom's voice ere heard shall bee.

-In silence ever shalt thou lie.
+ever shalt thou lie.

 Adieu, Adieu, All's Vanity.